-Trump has played golf with friends, famous people (including golfers Rory McIlroy and Ernie Els) and for political and diplomatic purposes.
-He played with Kentucky Senator Rand Paul, who has been an opponent of Trump's health-care reform plans.
-Prior to that, he played with Japanese prime minister Shinzo Abe in February.
+Trump has played golf with friends, famous people (including golfers Rory McIlroy, Tiger Woods, Dustin Johnson, Daniel Berger, Hideki Matsuyama, Justin Thomas, Bryson DeChambeau and Ernie Els) and for political and diplomatic purposes.
+He played with Kentucky Senator Rand Paul, who has been an opponent of Trump's health-care reform plans, and South Carolina Senator Lindsey Graham, who has become an ally on taxes.
+He played with Japanese prime minister Shinzo Abe in February and November in 2017, as well in April 2018.
 He's played with legendary quarterback Peyton Manning and Tennessee senator Bob Corker.
 He does seem to struggle with basic etiquette at times, as Donald Trump has driven a golf cart on a green.

 We don't know if Trump has played golf every time he shows up to one of his clubs.
 That's because the Trump Administration has gone out of its way to bar the White House press pool from shadowing President Trump when he goes to his golf clubs.
 That means Trump could be playing golf, or he could be hitting golf balls on the range, or he could be twiddling his thumbs.
 We don't know, and the Trump Administration won't say.